 While an art exhibition can’t solve these big systemic problems, it can provide fresh perspectives and spark deeper conversations.
-“There’s already a great cross-pollination that’s happening,” says Thomas, pointing to conversations with groups like Taos Main Street and adding that the ultimate goal of Windows on the Future is to “activate and inspire our community.”
+“There’s already a great cross-pollination that’s happening,” says Thomas, pointing to conversations with groups like Taos Main Street and adding that the ultimate goal of Windows on the Future was to “activate and inspire our community.”

-For all the short- and long-term challenges facing his rural town, as well as the artists who live here, Thomas points to a crucial trait shared by both communities: they tend to be resilient—if only because they’ve had to be.
+For all the short- and long-term challenges facing the rural town, as well as the artists who live here, Thomas points to a crucial trait shared by both communities: they tend to be resilient—if only because they’ve had to be.
 “They are familiar with having to survive on less, with income or revenue always being in flux.
 In some ways, that’s built into their lifestyle.”

 That resiliency—and the innovative ideas and unique perspectives it fosters—will serve the Taos community well as it strives to emerge out of the COVID-19 era into a brighter, stronger future.

 The Paseo Project has partnered with the Town of Taos to bring more artwork to storefront windows.
 Don't miss the upcoming installations!Learn More

 Reach out to connect on important matters for your community or your organization.